WTFAcademy/WTF-Ethers/en/04_SendETH/readme.md

 ### Method 3: Creating a wallet object from a mnemonic

-If we know the mnemonic, we can use the `ethers.Wallet.fromMnemonic()` function to create a `Wallet` object.
+If we know the wallet mnemonic/seed phrase, we can use the `ethers.Wallet.fromMnemonic()` function to create a `Wallet` object.

 ```javascript
 // Create a wallet object from a mnemonic